chriskuehl/dumb-pypi/RATIONALE.md

 # Design rationale

+This document contains various bits of information discovered while implementing dumb-pypi, and explains why certain decisions were made.

 [PEP 503](https://www.python.org/dev/peps/pep-0503/) is the canonical reference for the PyPI "simple" API, but it is not complete (if you follow it fully, old clients cannot use your PyPI server).